 Welcome to the Orthopedics Engineering and 3D musculoskeletal Imaging Lab

-The orthopedic engineering lab, headed by Dr Saba Pasha, focuses on several projects related to pediatric orthopedics medical device design, software development, end to end image processing for diagnosis, and establishing quantitative guidelines for treatment outcome prediction using machine learning and artificial intelligence.
+The orthopedic engineering lab, headed by Dr Saba Pasha, PhD, focuses on several projects related to pediatric orthopedics medical device design, software development, end to end image processing for diagnosis, and establishing quantitative guidelines for treatment outcome prediction using machine learning and artificial intelligence.
 This effort at the Children's Hospital of Philadelphia brings together scientists and physicians from several national and international universities and hospitals.